-I grant the landlord an order of possession and a monetary order for \$800.00.
+I grant the landlord an order of possession and a monetary order under section 67 for \$4361.17.
+This order may be filed in the Small Claims Division of the Provincial Court and enforced as an order of that Court.